 The Eastern Ghats region is dominated by tribal inhabitants.
 The agriculture in the Ghats is mostly of subsistence type.
 In far interior areas on comes across patches of shifting cultivation.
-However, form Tamil Nadu Ghats to Oddisha Ghats the cropping as well as the agricultural practices differ considerably Though in the most of areas rice continues to be the main food crop.
+However, form Tamil Nadu Ghats to Oddisha Ghats the cropping patterns as well as the agricultural practices differ considerably.
+Though in the most of areas rice continues to be the main food crop.